Preventing and Preparing for a Healthcare Fraud Investigation

 At a glance:

-- Understanding healthcare fraud: medical and dental providers, pharmaceutical companies, insurance companies, medical device manufacturers, and other healthcare-related companies are all at risk for healthcare fraud, which can lead to reputational harm, financial losses, regulatory challenges, higher insurance premiums, and operational disruptions..
+- Understanding healthcare fraud: medical and dental providers, insurance companies, as well as individual patients, are all at risk for healthcare fraud, which can lead to huge financial losses, higher insurance premiums, and even health risks.

-- COVID-19 created new vulnerabilities: the uncertainty created by the pandemic has left individuals and the healthcare industry more at risk for fraud than ever before, requiring a new level of awareness.
+- COVID-19 created new vulnerabilities: the uncertainty created by the pandemic has left individuals, insurance companies, and healthcare practices more at risk for fraud than ever before, requiring a new level of awareness.

-- Next steps: medical and dental providers and other healthcare-related companies vulnerable to healthcare fraud schemes need to take proactive steps to prevent fraud and establish a playbook to respond to allegations.
+- Next steps: medical and dental providers vulnerable to healthcare fraud schemes need to take proactive steps to prevent fraud and establish a preparedness plan for potential fraud investigations in the future.

 Don’t face a healthcare fraud investigation alone.
-Call on Aprio’s Litigation Support & Forensic Accounting professionals and partner with an experienced team you can trust.
+Call on Aprio’s Litigation Support and Forensic Accounting professionals and partner with an experienced team you can trust.

 The full story: